cander2/apix-ig/input/pagecontent/streaming.md

 - Integrate with GraphQL APIs for advanced querying of submission data.
 - Support WebSockets for real-time status updates to stakeholders.
-- Expand to additional workflows (e.g., adverse event reporting, marketing authorization applications), as outlined in RECON’s roadmap.
+- Expand to additional workflows (e.g., adverse event reporting, marketing authorization applications), as outlined in R2CS’s roadmap.